Close Search

 Nebraska Species Specific Information

-Nebraska has migrated some of their over-the-counter hunting permits to a draw for non-residents.
-Nebraska applications may be submitted online by 11:59 p.m. on the deadline day of June 1st.
-Over-the-counter first-come, first-serve permits are available beginning on July 23rd.
-Draw results will be available on or before June 21st.
+Nebraska applications may be submitted online by 11:59 p.m. on the deadline day of June 12.
+Over-the-counter first-come, first-served permits are available beginning on July 22.
+Draw results will be available on or before June 19.

 application service